 Irene was devoted to her family.
 A loving and caring mother, she dedicated herself to bringing up her sons.
 Her home was also a welcoming place for their friends.
 On the Vineyard, she enjoyed the frequent visits of her grandchildren and saw them grow into adulthood.
 Warm and outgoing, Irene made numerous friends and hosted many grand parties over the years in both of their homes.
 Family dinners and larger parties always benefited from Irene's great cooking and outgoing personality.
 Her sweet disposition stayed with her throughout her long ordeal with Alzheimer's and charmed everyone who came in contact with her.

 In addition to her devotion to her family, once her youngest son was in high school, Irene's love of travel led her to work as a travel agent for nearly thirty years and to organize many trips for friends and groups over the years.
 John and Irene traveled to many places including Europe, St. Petersburg, the Black Sea, Australia, the Caribbean, South America and New Zealand.
 Some memorable family trips included driving a motor home with the three teenage sons out West and chartering houseboats on the St. Lawrence River and Lake Champlain.

-A graveside service is planned for a later date.
+A graveside service will be on Saturday April 22, 11:00 am in the New Westside Cemetery, Edgartown.
+A reception will follow the graveside service.
 In lieu of flowers, contributions to the Irene C. and John E. MacKenty '46 Observatory and Science Center Fund at The Phillips Exeter Academy, Exeter, NH 03833, or the Endowment Fund of the Martha's Vineyard Preservation Trust, PO Box 5227, Edgartown, MA 02539, would be appreciated.